Sterilization and Disinfection of Patient Care Items and Devices

 Guidelines for Practice Success | Managing Regulatory | Centers for Disease Control and Prevention

 Every dental practice should have procedures in place that detail how to handle and disinfect instruments and equipment that might be contaminated with blood or body fluids.
-All dental healthcare workers should be familiar with CDC’s definition of the terms “sterilization,” “disinfection” and “cleaning,” which begin on page eight of its Guideline for Disinfection and Sterilization in Healthcare Facilities, 2008.
+All dental healthcare workers should be familiar with CDC’s definition of the terms “sterilization,” “disinfection” and “cleaning,” which begin on page eight of its Guideline for Disinfection and Sterilization in Healthcare Facilities, 2008 [PDF].
 Information is also available in the Centers for Disease Control and Prevention’s (CDC) Summary of Infection Prevention Practices in Dental Settings: Basic Expectations for Safe Care.

 While a single liquid chemical germicide might not satisfy all disinfection requirements in a given dental practice or facility, which disinfecting agent to use in any single situation is sometimes a matter of professional judgment with guidance provided by product label claims, the manufacturer’s instructions for use (IFU), and federal and local government regulations.
 It’s important that members of the dental team be trained to recognize which products should be used in which situations and how those products should be managed and stored.
 Team members should also be familiar with the specific roles of the various federal agencies that have policies or regulations on these products.